ispras/endometrium-dataset-analysis/README.md

 <ol>
   <li>

-   Download the dataset from [endnuke.ispras.ru](endnuke.ispras.ru) and
+   Download the dataset from [endonuke.ispras.ru](http://endonuke.ispras.ru/ and
     extract the archive.
 We assume, that the dataset is extracted in the directory `endometrium-dataset-analysis/data/dataset` and master yml files are extracted to `endometrium-dataset-analysis/data/master_ymls` Then go to the project